-Monthly Environmental Inspections will be undertaken for the project to confirm compliance with the project EMP and associated management plans, including this Biodiversity and Rehabilitation Plan.
+Monthly Environmental Inspections will be undertaken for the project to confirm compliance with management plans, including this Biodiversity and Rehabilitation Plan.

 Inspections will be conducted by the Quarry Manager or delegate and will assess implementation of management measures in Section 6.